- Step Up Speak Out

-Open Communication is when each person feels safe bringing up concerns and knows that these concerns will not be minimized or ridiculed by the other person.
+Open communication is when each person feels safe bringing up concerns and knows that these concerns will not be minimized or ridiculed by the other person.
 Each partner accepts that conflict within the relationship is normal and will work through issues as they arise.
 Neither person tries to hide or lie about their feelings to protect the other person or avoid conflict.
 Weaknesses are not taken advantage of or used during the ‘heat of the moment.’
 Differences in opinions may be challenged but are respected.
 Neither person always or never gets their way.

 Boundaries are the limits a person establishes for him or herself.
-These may be physical, emotional or sexual in nature.
-Each person’s boundaries are discussed and identified in the relationship to avoid them from being crossed (e.g. not showing affection in public because one person is uncomfortable with this behavior).
+These may be physical, emotional, or sexual in nature.
+Each person’s boundaries are discussed and identified in the relationship to avoid them from being crossed (for example, not showing affection in public because one person is uncomfortable with this behavior).
 For a relationship to be healthy, both individuals must respect each other’s boundaries.
 Boundaries may change across the course of the relationship and it is important to communicate these changes as they occur.

 Educate yourself on components of healthy relationships.
-Being able to discuss the components of healthy relationships with teens in your family or community group offers hope and promise as they learn they do not have to accept or repeat abusive behaviors in current and future relationships.
+Being able to discuss the components of healthy relationships with teens in your family or community group offers hope and promise as they learn that they do not have to accept or repeat abusive behaviors in current and future relationships.